Spread Flu Awareness – Not the Flu – When Traveling

 There are some things you can do to avoid catching the flu while traveling over the holiday season.
 Helpful hints from the National Foundation for Infectious Diseases include:

-- Getting your flu shot at least two weeks before traveling.
+- Get your flu shot at least two weeks before traveling.

 - Arm yourself with tissues and hand sanitizer when traveling.
 Go ahead – kindly offer them to that sick guy you’re sitting by, the one with the crumpled tissue.

 - Turn the other cheek.
-If you’re about to cough or sneeze turn your head away from others – show your fellow travelers you’re interested in their welfare.
+If you’re about to cough or sneeze, turn your head away from others and cover your mouth and nose with a tissue or your upper sleeve – show your fellow travelers you’re interested in their welfare.

 - Keep your hands to yourself.
 Avoid touching your face and shaking hands with others if you have flu symptoms.